Theme of the week is: self esteem

 Every year we take a team to the local round of the ‘Kids Lit Quiz’, a worldwide literary quiz for students aged 10-13 which aims to encourage a love of reading.
 Find out more about the quiz on their website.

-The Oxfordshire Book Awards 2017 Longlist has been announced please see the website for more information.
+Please see the OBA website for more information.

 We are trialling the Accelerated Reader scheme which matches students to books within their ability range.
 This aims to build student confidence and encourage a love of reading.